 Best Overall Facial Surgery Outcomes

 In order to get the best possible outcome after plastic surgery, we recommend ceasing use of nicotine products for life.
-Smoking and facial plastic surgery do not go well together – make sure you communicate any concerns with an experienced surgeon.
+Smoking and facial plastic surgery do not go well together, so make sure you communicate any concerns with an experienced surgeon.
 He or she will provide specific instructions for you throughout the process.